Cases on appeal

 annual leave | holiday pay | voluntary overtime

-In Flowers and others v East of England Ambulance Trust EAT/0235/17, the Employment Appeal Tribunal (EAT) held that voluntary overtime must be included in the calculation of holiday pay for ambulance workers with a pattern of voluntary overtime that is sufficiently regular and settled.
+In Flowers and others v East of England Ambulance Trust EAT/0235/17, the EAT held that voluntary overtime must be included in the calculation of holiday pay for ambulance workers with a pattern of voluntary overtime that is sufficiently regular and settled.

 X v Y Ltd